darinz/ML/practice-2/p9/solution_p9.md

 Note: $3n$, $3n-1$, and $n(d^2 + d + 1)$ were accepted answers, implying that the dimensionality $d$ of the data might be a factor in the covariance parameter count, but the primary answer given is $3n-1$.

+## Problem 26: Bootstrapping

+**1 point**

+**Question:** Which of the following regarding bootstrapping are true?

+**Options:**
+- a) Bootstrapping is an approach for hyperparameter tuning.
+- b) Bootstrapping can be applied to large datasets but is most accurate on small datasets.
+- c) For a dataset of size N, there exists $2^N$ possible unique bootstrap datasets.
+- d) Bootstrapping is commonly used to estimate the sampling distribution of a statistic, such as the mean or standard deviation, when the true distribution is unknown.
+- e) Since we select N samples when creating the bootstrap dataset, each data point is guaranteed to be selected.

+**Correct Answer:** d)

+**Explanation:**
+Bootstrapping is used to calculate statistics of datasets (making option d correct), not for tuning hyperparameters.
+The representativeness of bootstrap statistics deteriorates as the size of the dataset decreases since the dataset is less representative of the true distribution.
+Since we randomly select N data points to create the bootstrapped dataset, there are multiple possible sets.

+## Problem 27: Fairness in Machine Learning (Hiring Scenario)

+**2 points**

+**Question:** Suppose you are the hiring manager at 'Goggles' (a hypothetical tech giant) and you receive thousands of applicants for a role.
+Since you took CSE446, you decided to build a model and use past hiring data to automate the resume screening process, which has never been done before in the company.
+The dataset contains resumes and the labels are whether or not the owner of the resume passed the resume screening stage (previously done by humans).
+The benefit is two fold.
+You are able to distill the large pool of applicants quickly and you also eliminate human bias when screening resumes.
+Explain why this approach can be problematic.

+**Answer:** [Student response area]

+**Explanation:**
+When the model is trained on biased data, the model can learn about the bias and perpetuate it, which doesn't eliminate human bias.

+## Problem 28: Convolutional Neural Networks vs. Deep Neural Networks

+**2 points**

+**Question:** Give an example of a task where we might expect a convolutional neural network to perform better than a deep neural network.
+Assume both models have roughly the same number of parameters.

+**Follow-up Question:** Provide reasoning why the CNN might perform better in that setting.

+**Answer:** [Student response area]

+**Explanation:**
+Images are an example of a task.
+CNNs use shared parameters to learn filters that can be applied at any point in the image.
+So, if a cat occurs in the top left or top right corner, you can still recognize it.

+## Problem 29: Basis Functions in Linear Regression

+**1 point**

+**Question:** In the context of linear regression, general basis functions are used to:

+**Options:**
+- a) Minimize the computational complexity of linear regression models.
+- b) Increase the speed of convergence in gradient descent optimization.
+- c) Encourage sparsity in the learned weights.
+- d) Transform the input data into a higher-dimensional space to capture non-linear relationships.

+**Correct Answer:** d)

+**Explanation:**
+- A is incorrect because using basis functions with linear regression increases computational complexity.
+- B is also wrong since basis functions don't directly affect the convergence rate.
+- For C, sparsity isn't directly affected by using basis functions or not.
+- D is the right answer as transforming input data to higher dimensional space is the exact purpose of basis functions.

+## Problem 30: Neural Network Forward Passes

+**2 points**

+**Question:** A neural network with 6 layers is trained on a dataset of 600 samples with a batch size of 15.

+### Part a: 8 Epochs (1 point)

+**Question:** How many forward passes through the entire network are needed to train this model for 8 epochs?

+**Answer:** [Student response area]

+**Explanation:**
+The answer is 320.

+Since the batch size is 15, the number of forward passes for one epoch is $\frac{600}{15}$.
+Since the network is trained for 8 epochs, the total number of forwards passes is $\frac{600}{15} \cdot 8 = 320$.

+### Part b: 5 Epochs (1 point)

+**Question:** How many forward passes through the entire network are needed to train this model for 5 epochs?

+**Answer:** [Student response area]

+**Explanation:**
+The answer is 200.

+Since the batch size is 15, the number of forward passes for one epoch is $\frac{600}{15}$.
+Since the network is trained for 5 epochs, the total number of forwards passes is $\frac{600}{15} \cdot 5 = 200$.